statgen/locuszoom/assets/docs/layout_tutorial.md

 plot has two panels (association data and genes data) that are displayed separately on the same screen.
 At the plot level, we control how the total space is allocated between two panels (`proportional_height`).
-The actual details of what to render are defined as nested layouts (association and genes panels), and the registry also contains predefined options for this piece- `LocusZoom.Layouts.get(...)` just returns a JSON object.
+The actual details of what to render are defined as nested layouts (association and genes panels), and the registry also contains predefined options for this piece- `LocusZoom.Layouts.get(...)` returns a JSON object.

 Although the layout could be defined as a single giant object (top-down view of everything at once), defining it in terms of reusable building blocks (bottom up) makes it much easier to read and see boundaries.